-- 2.59.1 Paid family leave is automatically pensionable, meaning that members pay pension contributions on the salary they receive and in return it counts as pensionable service. - 2.59.2 Unpaid leave, other than the first 26 weeks of maternity leave, can only count as pensionable service if pension payments are made in respect of it.
-Members of all three police pension schemes are able to buy back the following types of unpaid family leave: - Unpaid maternity leave - Unpaid maternity support leave - Unpaid adoption leave - Unpaid adoption support leave - Unpaid parental leave - 2.59.3 At the time of writing members of the Police Pension Scheme (PPS) 1987 and the New Police Pension Scheme (NPPS) 2006 should have the opportunity to buy back periods of unpaid adoption, unpaid adoption support and unpaid maternity support leaves which were taken since 1 September 2014.
-The Home Office recently agreed to further backdate the buy-back of unpaid maternity support leave in these two schemes to 3 April 2011, and this change went into force in April 2019.
-We also await an amendment to the regulations to allow for the buy-back of unpaid shared parental leave in all three schemes.
-Members should contact their pensions' administrator for further information. - 2.59.4 Assuming a member had not opted out of the pension scheme, any period of unpaid maternity leave after the first 26 weeks can be bought back.
-The rate of buy-back is calculated at the appropriate pension contribution rate (e.g. 14.25 per cent for PPS 1987 members.
-11 per cent or 12.05 per cent for NPPS 2006 members and 12.44 per cent or 13.44 per cent in the PPS 2015) of the last pay the woman received immediately before she went onto unpaid leave.
-In most cases this will be SMP at the lower rate. - 2.59.5 However, it is important to note that a KIT day taken during the unpaid period will mean that the remaining period of unpaid leave will have to be bought back at the appropriate pension contribution rate of full pay.
+- 2.61.1 Paid family leave is automatically pensionable, meaning that members pay pension contributions on the salary they receive and in return it counts as pensionable service.

+- 2.61.2 Unpaid leave, other than the first 26 weeks of maternity leave, can only count as pensionable service if pension payments are made in respect of it.
+Members of all three police pension schemes are able to buy back the following types of unpaid family leave:

+- Unpaid maternity leave

+- Unpaid maternity support leave

+- Unpaid adoption leave

+- Unpaid adoption support leave

+- Unpaid parental leave

+- 2.61.3 We await an amendment to the regulations to allow for the buy-back of unpaid shared parental leave in all three schemes.
+Members should contact their pensions' administrator for further information. - 2.61.4 Assuming a member had not opted out of the pension scheme, any period of unpaid maternity leave after the first 26 weeks can be bought back.
+The rate of buy-back is calculated at the appropriate pension contribution rate (i.e.14.25 per cent for PPS 1987 members.11 per cent or 12.05 per cent for NPPS 2006 members and 12.44 per cent or 13.44 per cent in the PPS 2015).
+Under the PPS 1987 and the NPPS 2006 the contribution calculation will be based on the last pay the woman received immediately before she went onto unpaid leave, which in most cases will be SMP at the lower rate.
+For members of PPS 2015 who wish to buy back unpaid maternity leave, they will need to pay contributions for the period based on full pay rather than SMP.
+This difference is a result of the different nature of the scheme, i.e. in a CARE Scheme contributions and accrued pension are based on the member's pensionable earnings in each year, and so the member is buying back an amount of pension relative to their earnings.
+Conversely, in the PPS 1987 and NPPS 2006 the member is buying back pensionable service, with the resulting pension dependent on their final salary when they leave (or retire) as is the case. - 2.61.5 However, it is important to note that for members of the PPS 1987 and NPPS 2006, a KIT day taken during the unpaid period will mean that the calculation to buy back the remaining period of unpaid leave will be based on full pay.